lukefi/metsi/README.md

 #### instruction_with_options

-Curry a given instruction (function) of interest with a list of alternative call parameters, producing a list of functions readily usable with the alternatives primitive.
+Fix a given instruction (function) of interest with a list of alternative call arguments, producing a list of partially applied functions readily usable with the alternatives primitive.

 ```python
 def multiply(x, y):